-Activities supporting prevention, response, and recovery from disasters within the Maroondah municipality and the surrounding Eastern region are a key focus of the Emergency Management team.
-The team is currently playing a significant role in Council's response to the COVID-19 pandemic in coordination, relief and recovery planning.
+Emergency Management facilitates Council's planning and readiness to mitigate, respond to and recover from emergencies within Maroondah, and the surrounding Eastern region (in partnership with neighbouring councils).
+The function plays a significant role in Council's response to the COVID-19 pandemic in coordination, relief and recovery planning.